LADY IN THE PEW

 Keith texted Lori, thumb hovering a beat longer than necessary over the screen before he finally hit send.

 He half didn’t expect a reply.
+Not after being lights out to the world.

 So when her reply came through—Yeah.
 Drinks sound good—he stared at the words like they’d been meant for someone else.
 Then, against his better judgment, a dry chuckle leaked out of him.